 - a.
-The Managed Care Plan shall include in its printed provider directory the following information: - (1) Provider(s) names and group affiliations, including a designated section identifying "Essential Providers". - (2) Street address(es). - (3) Telephone number. - (4) Website URLs, if the provider has a website. - (5) Specialty credentials and other certifications, as applicable. - (6) Whether the provider will accept new enrollees. - (7) The provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the provider or a skilled medical interpreter at the provider's office, and whether the provider has completed cultural competence training. - (8) Office hours (including after hours and weekend hours).
+The Managed Care Plan shall include in its printed provider directory the following information: - (1) Provider(s) names and group affiliations; - (2) Street address(es); - (3) Telephone number; - (4) Website URLs, if the provider has a website; - (5) Specialty credentials and other certifications, as applicable; - (6) Whether the provider will accept new enrollees; - (7) The provider's cultural and linguistic capabilities, including languages (including American Sign Language) offered by the provider or a skilled medical interpreter at the provider's office, and whether the provider has completed cultural competence training; - (8) Office hours; - (9) Specific performance indicators;

-- (9) Specific performance indicators. - (10) In accordance with s.
-1932(b)(3) of the Social Security Act, a statement that some providers may choose not to perform certain services based on religious or moral beliefs. - (11) Whether the provider's office/facility has accommodations for people with physical disabilities, including offices, exam room(s) and equipment (42 CFR 438.10(h)(1)(viii)). - (12) Whether the provider offers covered services via telehealth. - b.
-The Managed Care Plan shall arrange the provider directory by county as follows: - (1) Providers listed by name in alphabetical order, showing the provider's specialty. - (2) Providers listed by specialty, in alphabetical order by name. - c.
-The Managed Care Plan shall provide a copy of the printed provider directory through one of the following methods: - (1) Mailing a printed copy to the enrollee's address. - (2) Providing the information by email, as permitted by this Contract. - (3) Advising the enrollee in paper or electronic form that the information is available on the internet and including the applicable internet address. - (4) Providing the information by any other method that can reasonably be expected to result in the enrollee receiving that information. - d.
-The Managed Care Plan shall update the printable version of the provider directory at least monthly and include the date of revision (42 CFR 438.10(h)(3)). - e.
+- (10) In accordance with s.
+1932(b)(3) of the Social Security Act, a statement that some providers may choose not to perform certain services based on religious or moral beliefs; and - (11) Whether the provider's office/facility has accommodations for people with physical disabilities, including offices, exam room(s) and equipment.
+(42 CFR 438.10(h)(1)) - b.
+The Managed Care Plan shall arrange the provider directory by county as follows: - (1) Providers listed by name in alphabetical order, showing the provider's specialty; and - (2) Providers listed by specialty, in alphabetical order by name. - c.
+The Managed Care Plan shall provide a copy of the printed provider directory through one of the following methods: - (1) Mailing a printed copy to the enrollee's address; - (2) Providing the information by email, as permitted by this Contract; - (3) Advising the enrollee in paper or electronic form that the information is available on the internet and including the applicable internet address; or - (4) Providing the information by any other method that can reasonably be expected to result in the enrollee receiving that information. - d.
+The Managed Care Plan shall update the printable version of the provider directory at least monthly and include the date of revision.
+(42 CFR 438.10(h)(3)) - e.
 When distributing printed provider directories, the Managed Care Plan shall include information stating that the most current listing of providers is available by calling the Managed Care Plan at its toll-free telephone number and at the Managed Care Plan's website.
 The letter shall include the telephone number and the internet address that links directly to the online provider database. - f.
 The Managed Care Plan is not required to include outpatient hospital-based specialty providers in the online provider database or printed provider directory.
 However, the Managed Care Plan shall include these providers in the provider network file it submits to the Agency.